 The Oral Health Program.
-We provide dental services to both children and adults in our remote communities.
-In addition, our dentist, Dr. Madelca Aragon, promotes healthy oral hygiene habits with talks in the local schools and home visits.
+Program dentist Dr. Madelca Aragon provide dental services to both children and adults in remote Altiplano communities.
+Additionally, she promotes healthy oral hygiene habits with talks in the local schools and home visits.
 Good oral health is critical for overall general health.

 The Rural Tourism Program.
-In the community of Ccotos on the shore of Lake Titicaca, the Foundation is providing assistance to two associations of villagers who provide homestay experiences for tourists who come to this magnificent setting.
-With our help, these rural entrepreneurs are able to increase their family income while maintain their farming lifestyle.
+In the community of Ccotos on the shore of Lake Titicaca, your funds provide assistance to two associations of villagers who provide homestay experiences for tourists who come to this magnificent setting.
+With your help, these rural entrepreneurs are able to increase their family income while maintain their farming lifestyle.

 The Ceramic Artisan Program.
 The region around Pucara is famous for its traditional ceramic products, both decorative and utilitarian.
-We work with three artisan associations to increase their productivity and to improve their working conditions.
-In addition, we are currently collaborating with Engineers without Borders to design filters that can eliminate arsenic from drinking water.
+Your investment in three artisan associations increases their productivity and improves their working conditions.
+In addition, collaborations with Engineers without Borders designs filters that can eliminate arsenic from drinking water.
 The production and sale of these filters will provide a new source of income for the artisans.

 The Group Savings Program.
-Training in financial management is important as people in our communities confront the transition from a subsistence economy to a market economy.
-Our facilitator, Rosmery Montesinos, works to form small savings groups and to instruct the members in budget management.
+Training in financial management is important as people in their communities confront the transition from a subsistence economy to a market economy.
+Facilitator Rosmery Montesinos works to form small savings groups and to instruct the members in budget management.
 The savings generated by these groups constitutes capital that is lent to members at low interest rates.

 The Alpaca Communities Program.
-We cooperate with four alpaca herding communities at 14,000 feet and more above sea level.
+You are also investing in four alpaca herding communities at 14,000 feet and more above sea level.
 Conditions at this altitude are difficult, and life is precarious.
 Climate change is creating even worse conditions, and the survival of this ancient culture is at stake.
-We are currently working with the communities to design a comprehensive project.
-The plan will include genetic improvements to alpaca livestock, restoration of marshlands, veterinary services, the establishment of a handspun alpaca yarn industry, portable sheds to protect the baby alpacas from frost, snow and wind.
-We hope this plan will serve as a model to enhance well-being in alpaca herding communities throughout Peru.
+Current plans for these communities include genetic improvements to alpaca livestock, restoration of marshlands, veterinary services, the establishment of a handspun alpaca yarn industry, portable sheds to protect the baby alpacas from frost, snow and wind.
+This plan will serve as a model to enhance well-being in alpaca herding communities throughout Peru.